-For example, analysis of electronic medical records and diagnostic information gathered by imaging equipment, monitors, and handheld personal devices enhances the decision-making powers of professionals and enables people to take a more active role in managing their health.
+For example, analysis of electronic medical records and diagnostic information gathered by imaging equipment, monitors, and hand-held personal devices enhances the decision-making powers of professionals and enables a more active role for people to manage their health.

-However, the exponential increase in the volume and types of data available also leads to increased vulnerability to cybercrime.
-Healthcare data is the top target for cybercriminals and is 10 times more valuable than credit card data alone.1
+However, the exponential increase in the volume and types of data available also leads to increased vulnerability to cybercrime - healthcare data is the #1 target for cybercriminals and is 10 times more valuable than credit card data alone1.

-Personal data in healthcare records is most valuable, as it can be used, for example, for malicious purposes, such as creating false identities or making false insurance claims.

-Threats to healthcare institutions include malicious security attacks via viruses, worms, and hacker intrusions.
+Personal data within healthcare records is most valuable, as it can be used, for example, for various malicious purposes such as creating false identities or making false insurance claims.
+Threats include malicious security attacks via viruses, worms, and hacker intrusions.
 Perpetrators range from attic-room hackers to organized crime and even nation-states.

 The global, exponential rise of ransomware attacks all around us shows that even the largest and most sophisticated organizations can be vulnerable to disruption.
-In this case, some hospitals have had to divert patients to other clinics.
+In this case, some hospitals even had to divert patients to other clinics.